Last Updated on April 30, 2021 by Maggie Sutton

 How Can We Celebrate Military Spouses?

 You can also show your appreciation to military spouses by donating to organizations.
 There are many organizations who help military members and their families.
 Blue Star Families works with partners nationwide to provide free resources, opportunities, and services to military family members.
 Families OverComing Under Stress (FOCUS) gives resiliency training to the children and families of military service members.
 They help by teaching them skills like communicating and problem-solving to meet the challenges caused by deployment and reintegration.
-Click here for a list of military organizations that you can volunteer for or to which you can donate.
+Find an organization that speaks to you and find a way to contribute.

 How Do the Armed Forces Celebrate Military Spouses?